FlorianBrinkmann/Hannover/readme.txt

 = 2.0.0 –  =

+**Added**

+* Theme support for custom logo feature.

 **Changed**

-* Moved the whole portfolio settings into the customizer – no more page templates.
+* Moved the whole portfolio settings into the customizer – no more page templates for that.

 **Removed**

 * Hannover Social Menu feature.
 This can be better done by a plugin (for example, https://wordpress.org/plugins/svg-social-menu/)
+* Theme support for custom header.

 = 1.1.3 – 05.09.2016 =
 * removed top margin from header image on home page